New York Nerve Damage Attorney

 While damage to the spinal cord can cause paraplegia or quadriplegia, other nerve damage can also cause quite serious and severe conditions.
+With the assistance of a nerve damage attorney you may be able to recover compensation for injuries resulting in nerve damage.
 The central nervous system is made up of the brain and spinal cord which runs down the length of the spine, but there are nerves connected to the spinal cord which branch out throughout the body.
 This system of nerves is known as the peripheral nervous system.
 There are 12 pairs of cranial nerves and 31 pairs of spinal nerves extending throughout the body.
 Some of these nerves contain only sensory neurons and some contain only motor neurons, while others contain both kinds.
 Therefore, these nerves are responsible for relaying messages regarding external stimulation to the brain and also controlling the muscles in the part of the body they are attached to.

 Unlike an injury to the spinal cord, an injury to a peripheral nerve only affects that nerve and the muscles directly associated to it.
 Therefore, a peripheral nerve injury is unlikely to cause paraplegia or quadriplegia.
 However, it can cause permanent paralysis of the body part or area controlled by the damaged nerve.
 While nerve damage may cause loss of feeling and function, it can also cause extreme pain in situations where the damaged nerve is overly-excited by inflammation or external stimulation.
 The only remedy may be to dampen or destroy the nerve through surgery, nerve blocks, or medication.
 While this may stop the pain, it can also cause the complete loss of sensation and ability to move the limbs controlled by the nerve.